logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector-shipping/telemetry-collector-aws.md

 ##### Install the Telemetry Collector

-Copy the code snippit and **run it in your EC2** to install the AWS Telemetry Collector.
+Copy the code snippet and **run it in your EC2** to install the AWS Telemetry Collector.

-Some platforms might require additional details, such as admin privileges or passwords to complete the installation.
+Some platforms might require additional details, such as admin privileges or passwords, to complete the installation.
 These details are not sent to or stored by Logz.io.
 {:.info-box.note}

 ![Review collector](https://dytvr9ot2sszz.cloudfront.net/logz-docs/telemetry-agent/collector-localhost-finish.png)